 The Travis Manion Foundation honored SO1 Lewis by partnering with Athena Passage, and provided Challenge Grants, empowering a team of seven survivors to travel to England, train, and swim the English Channel in July 2012.
 As a member of the team, Donna Lewis swam in honor of her husband.

-In August, 2013, Jason’s wife Donna is participating in the Travis Manion Foundation’s Survivors Retreat in honor of her husband.
+In August, 2013, Jason’s wife Donna participated in the Travis Manion Foundation’s Survivor Summit Expedition in honor of her husband.
+She also traveled to Lima, Peru with 11 other survivors for the 2014 Survivor Summit Expedition.